Skip to content

 has since been corrected by peer-reviewed analysis.

-Against vanilla RAG the document lands in the top-10 and the LLM weights its meta-epistemic claim against the other nine, producing the adversarial answer 81.9% of the time.
-Against RLM it is one of ~2,600 decomposed programmatically; the credibility frame does not survive cross-referencing, and ASR drops to 24.4% (Korn, 2026).
+Against vanilla RAG the document lands in the top 10, and the LLM weighs its meta-epistemic claim against the other nine.
+It produces the adversarial answer 81.9% of the time.
+Against RLM the document is one of about 2,600 decomposed programmatically.
+The credibility frame does not survive cross-referencing, and ASR drops to 24.4% (Korn, 2026).

 Key Takeaways